Dr. Adam Kayfitz PhD, RPsych

 I help deep-feeling children and teens understand their feelings and learn healthy ways to cope with emotions (e.g., anxiety, sadness, anger) and negative life events (e.g., trauma, grief, parental divorce/separation).

+I work collaboratively with both young people and their caregivers, recognizing that lasting change often happens when children, parents, and therapists work together as a team.
 My work with children and teens is almost always done with the support of a caregiver because caregivers have the largest opportunity to impact their loved one on a daily basis outside of therapy with skills, tools, and the sheer power of their loving relationship that can lead to positive change and healing.

 I support adults who are struggling to respond to life situations or circumstances in ways they feel good about.
 Even though you are “grown up”, you can still feel like you are stuck repeating the same patterns you swore you would never repeat when you were looking forward to being an adult.
 Or you want life to be so different from your past that you go too far in the other direction and find yourself having different issues you can’t make sense of.